yslnam/risk_index/README.md

 # Macro Risk Index
-A repository containing project-based GitHub for Macro Risk Index interactive exploratory data analysis tool.
+A repository containing an interactive data visualization project, Macro Risk Index, using conflict risk indicators.
+Also serves as a efficient EDA tool.

 Project:
 * Title: Macro Risk Index